-Opens access to the bare-metal driver.
-The device can only be opened once at a time.
+Opens access to the device, it can only be opened once at a time.

 Argument name Туре Direction Description filename char in The absolute path to the file that is to be opened.
 Watchdog device is defined as RTEMS_WATCHDOG_DEVICE_NAME (/dev/watchdog) oflags int in A bitwise"or" separated list of values that determine the method in which the file is to be opened (whether it should be read only, read/write).